Table of Contents

 Skills for a law student CV

-Whether you’re currently working towards your law degree and are writing a part-time job CV or you’ve just graduated and are ready to get started on your legal career journey, you’ll need a convincing law student CV that impresses employers.
+Whether you’re currently working towards your law degree and are looking for part-time work or you’ve just graduated and are ready to get started on your legal career journey, you’ll need a convincing student CV that impresses employers.

 The competition for entry-level roles can be tough, so the more experience you have before embarking on a career in law, the greater your chances of securing one of these coveted positions will be.